trusona/trusona-mobile-sdk-ios/README.md

 })
 ```

-If the Trusonafication can be found, the UI to present it will be shown on
-`viewController` and the `onCompleted` callback will be called when the process is
+If the Trusonafication can be found, the UI to present it will be shown and the `onCompleted` callback will be called when the process is
 finished.